Rhinoplasty: Nose Job Surgery in Essex

 What are the complications of this procedure?

-Like any other operation, rhinoplasty can result in complications such as bleeding, haematoma (blood clot under the skin), infection , under-correction, over-correction and a scar inside the nose.
+Like any other operation, rhinoplasty can result in complications such as bleeding, haematoma (blood clot under the skin), infection , under-correction, over-correction, step deformity and a scar inside the nose.
 We will discuss specific complications that can arise from rhinoplasty following your examination.
 Approximately 15% of patients who undergo rhinoplasty require a small further revision for minor irregularities of bone or cartilage; this is usually undertaken after a year, if required.